Wiedemann-Franz law in a non-Fermi liquid and Majorana central charge: Thermoelectric transport in a two-channel Kondo system

 where $c_{\alpha \sigma k}$ are electronic operators, and $\alpha=L,R$ denotes whether the electron resides to the left or right of the gray metallic island in Fig.~\ref{fig:schematic}.
 The label $\sigma$ describes whether the electron lives in the leads ($\uparrow$) or on the dot ($\downarrow$).
-The term $\Delta E \hat{S}^z$ describes detuning away from the dot charge degeneracy point, which acts like a pseudospin field.
-Eq.~\eqref{eq:orHam} is a maximally spin-anisotropic version of the regular spin-2CK model.\cite{nozieres1980twochannel} A major advantage of this setup over the conventional spin-2CK paradigm is that the pseudospin `exchange' coupling in the effective model is simply related to the QPC transmission, and can be large.
-In turn this means that the 2CK Kondo temperature $T_{\text{K}}$ can be high, and hence the critical point is comfortably accessible at experimental base temperatures.\cite{iftikhar2015exp}
+The effective continuum of states on the large dot is characterized by the dispersion $\epsilon_{\alpha \downarrow k}$, while the leads have dispersion $\epsilon_{\alpha \uparrow k}$.
+The term $\Delta E \hat{S}^z$ describes detuning away from the dot charge degeneracy point, which acts as a pseudospin field.
+Eq.~\eqref{eq:orHam} is a maximally spin-anisotropic version of the regular spin-2CK model~\cite{nozieres1980twochannel}.
+A major advantage of this setup over the conventional spin-2CK paradigm is that the pseudospin ``exchange'' coupling in the effective model is simply related to the QPC transmission, and can be large.
+In turn this means that the 2CK Kondo temperature $T_{\text{K}}$ can be high, and hence the critical point is comfortably accessible at experimental base temperatures~\cite{iftikhar2015exp}.
+The critical point arises for $\Delta E=0$ and $\sqrt{\nu_{L\uparrow}\nu_{L\downarrow}}t_L=\sqrt{\nu_{R\uparrow}\nu_{R\downarrow}}t_R$, where $\nu_{\alpha \sigma}$ is the Fermi level density of states of channel $\alpha \sigma$ (in turn related to the dispersions $\epsilon_{\alpha\sigma k}$).
+This condition can be achieved~\cite{iftikhar2015exp} by tuning the gate voltages $V_g$, $V_L$ and $V_R$ (Fig.~\ref{fig:schematic}).

-We now consider applying a voltage bias $\Delta V$, and/or temperature gradient $\Delta T$, between left and right leads.
+We now consider applying a voltage bias $\Delta V$, and/or temperature gradient $\Delta T$, between the left and right leads.
 The thermoelectric transport coefficients are determined from the resulting charge current $I_c$ and heat current $I_Q$,

 where $I_{c,Q}\equiv \langle \hat{I}_{c,Q}\rangle$.
 The current operators are given by

 With $I_c=G \Delta V$ defined at $\Delta T=0$, and $I_Q=\kappa \Delta T$ defined at $I_c=0$, we wish to calculate the charge conductance $G=\chi_{cc}$ and heat conductance $\kappa=\left(\chi_{QQ}-\chi_{Qc}\chi_{cQ}/\chi_{cc}\right)/T$.